 The Mekong River in Southesast Asia is one of the world’s longest waterways, and flows through 6 countries: China, Myanmar (Burma), Thailand, Laos, Cambodia and Vietnam.
 In November of 2014, NWNL followed the Mekong River from Chiang Khong, Thailand to Luang Prabang, Laos.
 This is part of the main stem of the river.
 Fish make … Continue reading Future of the Mekong River is at risk

+by Barbara Folger, NWNL Project Coordinator.
 Will there be enough water for these Greater Sandhill Cranes when they return to the San Francisco Bay Delta this fall?
 With the state’s snowpack down to 5% of average, the lowest ever recorded, Governor Brown has mandated a 25% water use reduction.
-This is the first time an involuntary water reduction mandate has been … Continue reading Will there be enough water when the cranes return?
+This is the first time an … Continue reading Will there be enough water when the cranes return?

 Kuki Gallmann, the first Ambassador for Migratory Species, has staged many celebrations of World Migratory Bird Day at her home in Kenya.
 NWNL Director was proud to attend the first of these joyful events.
 This year Kuki Gallmann released a video to mark World Migratory Bird Day.
 Her words (transcribed below by NWNL) apply equally … Continue reading Happy Migratory Fish Species Day!